jixxed/StationeersMods/doc/CREATE-MOD-UNITY.md

 On the **Assemblies** tab add the .asmdef file

+Note that you do need to click the + icon, even if it automatically selected the file

 ![Image](export_settings2.png)

 Back on the Export tab you can click export and your mod should be built into the output directory.